 Online information sessions

-Tuesday, January 16, 2024, from 10:00 to 11:00 a.m.
-PT
+Thursday, January 16, 2025, from 10:00 to 11:00 a.m.
+PT - Register here

 Online Info Session #1.
-This hour will cover general information about the grant: how to apply, what kinds of programs PPGs fund, etc. This will be an informal session, with an opportunity for attendees to ask questions.
+This session will cover general information about the grant: how to apply, what kinds of programs PPGs fund, etc. This will be an informal session, with an opportunity for attendees to ask questions.

-Friday, January 19, 2024, from 2:30 to 4:00 p.m.
-PT
+Monday, January 20, 2025, from 2:30 to 4:00 p.m.
+PT - Register here

 Individual support